Kinetic closure of turbulence: Chapman--Enskog expansion, hydrodynamic limit and kinetic closure of the filtered Boltzmann equation

+\paragraph{Convergence to the filtered NSE} From this point, one can attempt to disentangle the terms in \cref{approx2}.
+A reasonable separation of \cref{approx2} is the following:

+which connects the relaxation process characterized by the collisional relaxation frequency toward $\overline{f^\zero}$ with the macroscopic stress tensor.
+Here $\omega_t^\one$ functions as the constitutive parameter governing the irreversible dissipation; consequently, if one assumes the disentanglement of \cref{aneq,msgs} to be true, a vanishing frequency ($\omega_t^\one \to 0$) implies a collisionless, reversible limit for the subgrid transport terms that precludes the necessary thermalization of cascading energy, inevitably resulting in unphysical spectral accumulation in the higher spectral region.

-The differentiation of \cref{approx2} in \cref{aneq,msgs} is not only educated, it is also necessary and sufficient for the hydrodynamic limit of FBE to converge to the filtered NSE.
-If we assume \cref{msgs} to be true and inject it into \cref{HLBE} we get:
+The separation of \cref{approx2} into \cref{aneq,msgs} is not unique.
+The present split is one sufficient decomposition for the hydrodynamic limit of the FBE to recover the filtered NSE.
+It becomes necessary only once the constitutive gauge is fixed by requiring that no additional divergence-free stress term be reassigned between the two parts of the split.
+In fact, if we assume \cref{msgs} holds and inject it into \cref{HLBE}, we obtain:

-which is exactly the (athermal, incompressible) filtered NSE.
+which is exactly the (isothermal, incompressible) filtered NSE.

-\Cref{aneq,msgs} constitute the central result of this work, as they provide the foundation for disentangling filter-scale from subfilter-scale effects.
-Formally, the validity of \cref{aneq,msgs} implies that the Newtonian constitutive laws for the stress tensor hold even in the filtered case.
+Within the chosen disentanglement, \cref{aneq,msgs} constitute the central result of this work, as they provide a sufficient split for separating filter-scale from subfilter-scale effects.
+Formally, under this split, the Newtonian constitutive law for the resolved stress holds even in the filtered case.
 It is important to emphasize that \cref{msgs} does not define \(\omega_t\); rather, it demonstrates that, at the macroscopic level, the distinct relaxation time associated with \(f_\sgs^\zero\) constrains the evolution of \(\MT[m^\sgs][1][2]\).
 As a consequence, \(\omega_t\) must still be modeled through an appropriate phenomenological turbulence closure.